FAIR-Chem/fairchem/_sources/core/model_faq.md

 ## Models

-### Are predictions from OCP models deterministic?
+### Are predictions from FAIRChem models deterministic?

 By deterministic, we mean that multiple calls to the same function, given the same inputs (and seed), will produce the same results.